factor8solutions/fb_acc_check/README.md

 ## Please read this!

-The script is the late night version written in a hurry to grasp the size of the problem of fake facebook accounts appearing in the PHillipines.
+The script is the late night version written in a hurry to grasp the size of the problem of fake facebook accounts appearing in the Phillipines.

 See: [FB Post OfficeofCybercrimePH](https://www.facebook.com/OfficeofCybercrimePH/posts/1212247179115128) (links to facebook!)